 - a maximum fine of $1,000.

 A judge can award misdemeanor (or summary) probation in lieu of jail time.

-Our California criminal defense lawyers will explain the following in this article:
+Our California criminal defense lawyers will answer the following key questions in this article:

 - 1. When is contempt of court a crime?

 - 3. What are the 166 PC penalties?